cpinitiative/usaco-guide/content/3_Bronze/Rect_Geo.md

 id: rect-geo
 title: "Rectangle Geometry"
 author: Darren Yao, Michael Cao
-description: "Geometry" problems on USACO Bronze are usually quite simple and limited to intersections and unions of squares or rectangles.
+description: "\"Geometry\" problems on USACO Bronze are usually quite simple and limited to intersections and unions of squares or rectangles."
 ---

  - Most only include two or three squares or rectangles, in which case you can simply draw out cases on paper.
 This should logically lead to a solution.